 • Other duties as assigned.

-• Becomes familiar with and observes all applicable safety and security policies/procedures.
+• Becomes familiar with and observe all applicable safety and security policies/procedures

 • Obeys and adheres to all safety rules and work practices.